 - move around every day to experience a variety of towns at night, which are almost always a different experience compared to the day.
 See my post about Lecce as an example.
 The town transforms after dark!

 - start south and make your way north or start north and make your way south

 The best plan will depend on your travel style, the amount of time you have and the areas you want to visit.
-With only ten days in the area, I chose to move around a bit, spending a couple days in three bases.
+With only ten days in Puglia, I chose to move around a bit, spending a couple days in three bases.

 Day 1 – Travel day from Rome leaving on the 2:30pm train, arriving in Lecce around 8:30pm.
 Night in Lecce.